josesuarez-accenture/openathon-angular/lab-02/README.md

     <img src="./resources/eventList.png" border="1">
 </p>

+Now we will use <a href="https://material.angular.io/components/card/overview">'mat-card'</a> component to show the event details.
-Import a new material component in app.module.ts
+Import the mat-card component in app.module.ts

 ```javascript
 import { MatCardModule } from '@angular/material/card';